k2s09/old-website/content/authors/kavin-sood/_index.md

 ---
 title: Kavin Sood
 bio: |
-  17, Tech Enthusiast, Meme Lord and Top G. Senior in High School pursuing CS and STEM with interest in CS, IT and Robotics.
+  17, Tech Enthusiast.
+Senior in High School pursuing CS and STEM with interest in CS, IT and Robotics.
 Founder and CEO of multiple Tech and Science ventures.
 I love playing 🏀, Doom, Halo and listening to Hip Hop.
 Enjoy my blogs!
 avatar: /images/me.png
 featured: true
 social: